-To do so effectively currently requires a range of different systems and in many cases, mechanical plant and vehicular transport.
+To do so effectively, currently requires a range of different systems and in many cases, mechanical plant and vehicular transport.

 Entering target buildings through normal ground-level entry routes can be hazardous.
-Some advantage may be gained by scaling buildings using ropes or ladders but both techniques can be slow and predictable, leaving personnel exposed and vulnerable.
+Some advantages may be gained by scaling buildings using ropes or ladders but both techniques can be slow and predictable, leaving personnel exposed and vulnerable.
 Rope access requires continual training to maintain skill levels and safety.
-An element of surprise can be gained by entering the target building at high-level with access from adjacent ‘safe’ buildings, rooftop-to-rooftop, or window-to-window.
+An element of surprise can be gained by entering the target building at high level with access from adjacent ‘safe’ buildings, rooftop-to-rooftop, or window-to-window.
 This allows ground-level assaults to be focussed on adjacent “safe” buildings, rather than more fortified “target” buildings.
 The “safe” building can be retained as an emergency entry/evacuation route.

-Current access systems between buildings (ladders) are generally limited to around 6m span.
+Current access systems between buildings (ladders) are generally limited to around 6m spans.
 Longer footbridge systems exist but are impractical for rapid assaults or evacuations in urban areas.
 Rapid assaults require something much quicker and lighter.

-EasiBridge solves many of these challenges with the world’s first man-portable, long-span rescue/assault bridge that can also be utilised to access subterranean and above ground environments in the vertical plane.
+EasiBridge solves many of these challenges with the world’s first man-portable, long-span rescue/assault bridge that can also be utilised to access subterranean and above-ground environments in the vertical plane.
 In short, the EasiBridge system combines capability with versatility to minimise the amount of equipment needed to be carried by dismounted personnel.

 The EasiBridge System

-Simple short spans, up to 6m, can be formed from plain ladder sections with just three sets of EasiLock joint.
+Simple short spans, up to 6m, can be formed from plain ladder sections with just three sets of EasiLock joints.
 Longer spans, up to 18m, use a link tensioning system common to innovative military bridges like the Medium Girder Bridge and General Support Bridge.